Patrick Long

 Patrick Brian Long (born July 28, 1981) is an American professional racing driver.
-He has previously competed in Pirelli World Challenge and the FIA World Endurance Championship, as well as the NASCAR Sprint Cup Series and the NASCAR Nationwide Series.
+He has competed in Pirelli World Challenge and the FIA World Endurance Championship, as well as the NASCAR Sprint Cup Series, NASCAR Nationwide Series, NASCAR K&N Pro Series East, and NASCAR K&N Pro Series West.

 Long is one of eighteen Porsche factory racing drivers, and the only American to hold that distinction.